ethereum/ethereum-org-website/src/content/contributing/style-guide/index.md

 ### Zero-knowledge {#zero-knowledge}

-Zero-knowledge should be capitalized at the beginning of a sentence.
-In any other instance, all letters should be lower case.
+Zero-knowledge is a common noun and should only be capitalized at the beginning of a sentence.
+In any other instance, all letters should be lowercase.
 In either case, zero-knowledge should be hyphenated between each word.

 **Correct usage:**